Raymond.CC Blog

 Chartle

 There’s a lot of different types of graphs, charts and plots you can create with Chartle.net for use on your website, many of them interactive.
-These come from Google Charts and include; bar, pie, org, line, radar and motion charts, scatter plots, tables, timelines, gauges, meters and even several types of world or location maps.
-As you might expect, some charts are more difficult to setup than others due to the extra information and configuration needed, but the data is well laid out in separate tabs and you shouldn’t find it too difficult getting any chart to your liking with a little effort.
-Once published, you will be given the code to embed into your webpages, static charts can be saved to PNG or BMP by right clicking -> Save as.
+These come from Google Charts and include; bar, pie, org, line, radar and motion, scatter plots, tables, timelines, gauges, meters and even several types of world or location maps.
+As you might expect, some charts are more difficult to setup than others due to the extra information and configuration needed, but the data is well laid out in separate tabs and you shouldn’t find it too difficult getting anything to your liking with a little effort.
+Once published, you will be given the code to embed into your web pages, static charts can be saved to PNG or BMP by right clicking -> Save as.
 Sadly Excel data import/export is currently disabled.

 Visit Chartle.net